Use these links to navigate to the following topics of interest:

 - International Transfers of Your Personal Data.
 The personal data we collect may be transferred to and stored in countries outside of the jurisdiction you are in where we and our third-party service providers have operations, including in the United States.
 If you are accessing our Site from the EEA, your personal data will be processed outside of the EEA.

 In the event of such a transfer to locations outside of the European Economic Area (EEA), UK, and Switzerland, ScreenPal takes measures designed to provide the level of data protection including ensuring that: (i) the personal data is transferred to countries recognized as offering an adequate level of protection; or (ii) the transfer is made pursuant to appropriate safeguards, such as standard contractual clauses adopted by the European Commission.
+With respect to onward transfers to third-party agents acting on our behalf, we remain liable should our agents process information in a manner inconsistent with the Privacy Shield Principles or other applicable laws.

 In addition, we continue to participate in and have certified its compliance with the EU-US and Swiss-U.S. Privacy Shield Frameworks as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of Personal Information transferred from the EU, EEA, and Switzerland to the United States, respectively.
 ScreenPal remains committed to applying the Privacy Shield Framework’s applicable Principles to Personal Information received from the EU, EEA, and Switzerland.
 If there is any conflict between the terms in this Notice and applicable Privacy Shield Principles, the Privacy Shield Principles shall govern.
 To learn more about the Privacy Shield program, and to view our certification, please visit the U.S. Department of Commerce’s Privacy Shield List.
 As the European Court of Justice declared the Privacy Shield invalid as a mechanism for EU-U.S. transfers, we no longer rely on the EU-U.S. Privacy Shield to transfer data that originated in the EEA or the UK to the U.S.